Processing math: 100%

 • except where specified above, if any argument is NaN, NaN is returned

-3. if any parameter as a dimensionnality greater than 2, the call is semantically equivalent to kyosu::exp(z1*eve::log(z0))
+3. if any parameter as a dimensionality greater than 2, the call is semantically equivalent to exp(z1*log(z0))

-4. pow can accept an integral typed second parameter, in this case it is the russian peasant algorithm that is used.
+4. pow can accept an integral typed second parameter, in this case it is the russian peasant algorithm that is used (feasible as every monogen ideals are commutative).
+If the first parameter is integral typed the result is real typed.

 Example